Pashtun culture: Domestic Labour

+By contrast, he notes that husbands generally purchased food and clothing but contributed little to domestic labour, they carried little but their weapons.

+Additionally, fetching water was one of the most demanding tasks.
+Wells could be six or ten miles away, and women would leave before dawn with donkeys carrying goatskin water bags.
+Whilst on route, they were often targeted by brigades.
+Village wells served as places were women exchanged news and gossip.

-Jirga and Hujra
+Jirga, Blood-Feuds and Hujra

 Jirga (tribal council)

+Pashtun society historically did not have a strong central government, with authority lying in tribes, clans, extended families.
 Within both Afghanistan and Pakistan, one of the oldest recorded traditions of Pashtun society is Jirgas, or tribal councils.
 It is an assembly of respected elders and chieftains, get together in a circle and make decisions for the tribe.
 The Jirgas or tribal councils pass laws, resolves conflicts, deal with the government, murder cases, rewards fines and death sentences, declare war and peace, and banish people from the tribe.